leangjia/blender_docs/manual/editors/3dview/navigate/projections.rst

    :Hotkey:    :kbd:`Numpad5`

 This operator changes the projection of the viewport camera.
-Each 3D View supports two different types of projection.
+Each 3D Viewport supports two different types of projection.
 These are demonstrated in the Fig. below.

 .. list-table::